Visitors intending to reach the official site should visit jfkairport.com

 Destinations

-Domestic flights, especially from American Airlines, the Caribbean, South America, Europe, Asia, the Middle East, Australia, and New Zealand.
+Mainly a hub for American Airlines and Oneworld partners, with domestic flights and destinations in the Caribbean, South America, Europe, Asia, the Middle East, Australia, and New Zealand.

 See Airlines